TN 16 (06-24)

 Comply with current rules regarding the content of the personalized disability explanation (PDE) and, when necessary, include the following statement in the PDE:

-"We do not have sufficient vocational information to determine whether you can perform any of your past relevant work.
-However, based on the evidence in file, we have determined that you can adjust to other work."
-For additional PDE instructions, see DI 26530.020 – Personalized Disability Explanation in Initial Denials.
+“We do not have sufficient vocational information to determine whether you can perform any of your past relevant work.
+However, based on the evidence in file, we have determined that you can adjust to other work.”
+For more PDE instructions, see DI 26530.020.

 To Link to this section - Use this URL: